Those immoral, sinful, perverse, lucky lesbians

 Gotta go now…Mom says I have to take a nap with my 35-year-old twin.
 I hope Bill, who might well be our brother and is pushing 40 himself, isn’t too jealous.

-4 thoughts on “Those immoral, sinful, perverse, lucky lesbians”
+4 Replies to “Those immoral, sinful, perverse, lucky lesbians”

 1. I vaguely recall hearing that these novels were targeted toward lesbian readers and that the moralizing was a way to avoid obscenity charges.
 But I can't remember where I heard or read that, so I wouldn't swear to it.